 The NEON Internship Program is designed to provide qualified undergraduates with real-world summer work experience in their chosen field.

 Because NEON is an interdisciplinary organization, we accept students from a variety of disciplines (e.g., Engineering, Science, Computing).
 NEON interns are involved with a variety of projects, from helping to design sensor assemblies to testing sampling protocols and analyzing data.
-See our How to Apply page for more information on this year's projects.
+See our Opportunities & How to Apply page for more information on this year's projects.

 We strongly encourage students from historically under-represented groups in science and engineering to apply.
 We recruit at minority-serving institutions and organizations.
 Our program is designed to promote future student success through mentoring, leadership training and various networking activities.